pershyn/storm-debian-packaging/README.md

 `var/log/storm` and `/var/lib/storm` are owned by storm user, so processes that are also running under storm user can write state and logs.

-Also `/usr/bin/storm -> /usr/lib/storm/bin/storm`, so, after installation storm
-is accessible from command line.
+Also `/usr/bin/storm` points to `/usr/lib/storm/bin/storm`, so, after installation storm is accessible from command line.

 This gives a precise control on configurations, log files and binaries following FHS.